-When staying overnight take some time sit and enjoy the view, explore the gardens or listen to the frogs.
+When staying overnight take some time sit and enjoy the view, and explore gardens or listen to the birds and frogs.

 In summer the gardens and lawns are green and lush with occasional colour from roses and daylilies and our many native trees.
 Old liquid ambers probably dating from the 1920s provide wonderful autumn colour.

 We have been restoring the gardens originally with help from the late Richard Ratcliff (who revitalised the Everglades at Leura), and more recently Vladimir Sitta.